Norbury Park

 The natural play trail is found by Young Street car park

-The Route
+The Routes

-4. As the path curves downwards with a field to your left, look out for the steps directly ahead of you.
-They are just beyond where some farm sacks are hanging and a little grassy triangle.
+You will eventually come to a fork in the path.
+Take the left hand fork that goes downhill and is marked by a wooden arrow saying ‘footpath’.
+As the path curves downwards with a field to your left, look out for the steps directly ahead of you.
+They are just beyond a little grassy triangle.
 The steps will lead you down into Nicols Field, where in late April/early May, the entire woodland (and the steps) are coated in wild garlic.
-You can explore this are by the river before retracing your steps back up the steps to the wooden arrow saying ‘footpath’ from section three.
+You can explore this area by the river before retracing your steps back up the steps to the wooden arrow saying ‘footpath’ again.

 Did you know?